Smart-Commons/NY-High-Line-Analysis/methodology/readme.md

 ### Average individual property value change by band:

-We also analysed individual properties and calculated the value uplift they experienced over the period, taking a mean of these values within each band.
+We then analysed individual properties and calculated the value uplift they each experienced over the period, taking a mean of these values within each band.
 This shows the average value uplift experienced by individual landowners rather than a measure of the total market uplift.

 <!---
 ```cs